TutorialDoctor/Software_Development/More-Info/gameplay&gameMechanics.md

 # O.O.R.W.E.D.O

-When you make a game, you want it to be cun to play.
+When you make a game, you want it to be fun to play.
 You also want it to have replay value.
 I have creaed a simple procedure for figuring out the gameplay and game mechanics of your game.
 We will remember this procedure with the acronym, OORWEDO (sounds like "or we do").

 - Objective
 - Obstacles